 Leading filmmakers use 360-degree video, 3D-game-like environments, immersive sound, head mounted displays, motion chairs and even scent emitters to pull movie fans into the action.

-Movie goers can now don Peter Parker’s webbed suit, glide in his airborne steps, fight the villain Vulture and perform death-defying feats from Spidey’s New York City apartment – all from the safety of a theater lobby or a living room – thanks to the magic of virtual reality (VR).
+Movie goers can experience the harrowing miracle evacuation of troops by land, sea and air – all from the safety of their living room – thanks to the magic of virtual reality (VR).

-And it’s just the beginning of the latest trend to hit Hollywood and content creators around the world.
+And it’s just the beginning of the latest trend to hit Hollywood and content creators around the world: virtual reality experiences (VREs) that offer 360-degree, immersive experiences to pull fans into the action.

 Industry experts say the total VR market is expected to reach $80 billion by 2020.
 A growing piece will belong to cinematic endeavors.

-“Technology is going to change future of filmmaking, as virtual reality has changed the equation,” said Ravi Velhal, a media technology strategist at Intel and VR Society board member who collaborated on the Spider-Man project.
+“Technology is going to change future of filmmaking, as virtual reality has changed the equation,” said Ravi Velhal, a media technology strategist at Intel and VR Society board member who collaborated on all three film projects.

 “It has expanded boundaries, defined new expressions for storytellers, and brought new immersive multi-sensory experiences for audiences, making them a part of the story to explore and expand new dimensions,” said Velhal.